 Provost Rick Miranda and Vice President for Engagement Lou Swanson convened the council, made up of a dozen faculty members representing all eight colleges and Morgan Library, who were nominated by their respective deans.

-The Council emerged as a recommendation from the university’s recent Innovation and Economic Prosperity (IEP) Designation from the Association of Public and Land-grant Universities.
+The Council emerged as a recommendation from the university’s 2016 Innovation and Economic Prosperity (IEP) Designation from the Association of Public and Land-grant Universities.
 It was formed in direct response to campus and community feedback encouraging better support and recognition for faculty involvement in teaching and research collaborations with industry and communities.

 - Work as campus ambassadors and college champions to identify, promote and grow engaged scholarship for the shared benefit of faculty, students and communities